Fannibals/AI/L2- Search Algorithms.md

     * Systematic search vs. Local search
         - Systematic search
             + consider a large number of search nodes simultaneously
+            + keeps some history of visited nodes
+            + BFS, DFS, IDS, Best-First, A*
         - Local search
             + work with one (or a few) candidate solutions (search nodes) at a time
         - can overlap